 - 3 tablespoons packed light brown sugar or raw coconut crystals

-- 1 teaspoon Penzeys Sweet Curry Powder
+- 1 teaspoon curry powder

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- In a 2-quart heavy saucepan simmer nectarines, tomato, garlic, vinegar, brown sugar, curry powder, and salt, uncovered, stirring occasionally, until slightly thickened but still saucy, about 20 minutes.
-Serve warm, room temperature or cooled.
-What you don’t use will keep for a few days refrigerated.
+- In a 2-quart heavy saucepan simmer nectarines, tomato, garlic, vinegar, brown sugar, curry powder, ginger, and salt, uncovered, stirring occasionally, until slightly thickened but still saucy, 2-30 minutes.